IBM/nodejs-cloudant/README.md

 Once the above tools have been installed, you can clone the repo and go with below commands to deploy the application on IBM Cloud:

-- Go into the /nodejs-cloudant/terraform/simple-kube directory and replace the API key in variables.tf file and other variables as per your specifications.
+- Go into the /nodejs-cloudant/terraform/simple-kube directory and replace the "ibmcloud_api_key" value with your key in variables.tf file and other variables as per your specifications.

 - Go into the /nodejs-cloudant/terraform/simple-kube directory and initialize terraform with below command
 ```